-- a) If two teams are tied for first, the game between the two teams will determine first and second place. - b) The tie-breaking procedure will include a draw to the button to take place after the conclusion of the first game, by all teams involved in the competition.
-Teams may select any player to deliver the draw to the button.
-One practice rock will be thrown and sweeping will be allowed

 - i.
-If three teams are tied for first, the team with the rock closest to the button will be awarded 1st place in the pool.
+If two teams are tied for first, the game between the two teams will determine first and second places. - ii.
+The tie-breaking procedure will include a draw to the button to take place after the conclusion of each practice, by all teams involved in the competition.
+The measurements of the three round robin games will be recorded and totaled for tie breaking placing only. - 1.
+If three teams are tied for first, the team with the lowest total draw to the button will be awarded 1st place in the pool.
 The other two teams will play a four-end game to determine the 2nd place team.
-Extra ends will be played if necessary. - ii.
-If three teams are tied for second place, the team with the rock closest to the button will be awarded a bye.
+Extra ends will be played if necessary. - 2.
+If three teams are tied for second place, the team with the lowest total draw to the button will be awarded a bye.
 The other two teams will play a four-end game with the winner then playing the team with the bye in another four-end game to determine 2nd place in the pool.
 Extra ends will be played if necessary.